Medication Search - Victrelis Triple

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Victrelis Triple medication?
+Who should NOT take Victrelis Triple?

 Do not use boceprevir -peginterferon alfa-2b – ribavirin if you: